microsoft/coyote/docs/_learn/programming-models/machines/synchronous-execution.md

 Another programming pattern is to drive a state machine synchronously.
 The program can do `CreateMachineAndExecuteAsync` to create the state machine, then repeatedly do `SendEventAndExecuteAsync` to make the state-machine process events one after another.
-Lets consider an example.
+Let's consider an example.
 Suppose that we need to define a state machine `M` that is easily decomposed into two smaller state machines `M1` and `M2`.
 For each incoming event, `M` decides to run of the two state-machines;
 there is no need to run them in parallel.
 In this case, you only need to code up the smaller